-As of August 1, 2013 the Physician Payment Sunshine Act requires life sciences companies to track and report payments, gifts, travel, and other honoraria to healthcare professionals (HCPs) and health care organizations (HCOs).
-The aim of the Sunshine Act is to highlight potential conflicts of interest by allowing the public to look up financial transactions that have taken place.
-For both life sciences companies and physicians, public disclosure can significantly affect brand and personal reputation.
+Public access to Open Payments data collected in 2013 will be available as of September 30, 2014.
+Popularly known as the Physician Payments Sunshine Act, it requires life sciences companies to track and report payments, gifts, travel, and other honoraria to healthcare professionals (HCPs) and healthcare organizations (HCOs).
+It delivers transparency by allowing the public to look up transactions of value that have taken place.
+For both life sciences companies and physicians, the public disclosure can significantly affect brand and personal reputation.

-A significant challenge for life sciences companies will come when they must send their first data submission reports to the Centers for Medicare and Medicaid Services (CMS).
-The reports must be made before March 31, 2014, and on the 90th day of each calendar year thereafter.
-Transactions exceeding an aggregate total of \$100 annually to doctors of medicine and osteopathy, dentists, podiatrists, optometrists, chiropractors, and teaching hospitals must be reported in order avoid fines of up to \$1,150,000 annually.
-The reports will be publicly available on September 20, 2014 and June 30 in future years.
-For many life sciences companies, this adds to an existing burden of state aggregate spend compliance.
-States including California, Massachusetts, Vermont, and West Virginia already have laws that require pharmaceutical and medical device manufacturers to report various types of spending.
+Life sciences companies sent their first data submission reports to the Centers for Medicare and Medicaid Services (CMS) before March 31, 2014, and must continue to do so on the 90th day of each future calendar year.
+Transactions exceeding an aggregate total of \$100 annually to doctors of medicine and osteopathy, dentists, podiatrists, optometrists, chiropractors, and teaching hospitals must be reported to avoid fines of up to \$1,150,000 annually.
+For many life sciences companies, this added to an existing burden of state aggregate spend compliance.
+States including California, Massachusetts, Vermont, and West Virginia already had laws that required pharmaceutical and medical device manufacturers to report various types of spending.

-The fundamental obstacle presented by federal or state aggregate spend regulations is one of data capture and management.
+The fundamental challenge presented by federal or state aggregate spend regulations is one of data capture and management.
 In order to track and document payments to HCPs and HCOs, life sciences companies have had to collect thousands of records from a myriad of disparate systems.
 These internal and outsourced vendors systems are rarely well integrated and typically do not leverage a common customer identifier, resulting in expensive reconciliation efforts.

-According to an Industry Standard Research (ISR) report titled "The Sunshine Act and Clinical Research" (March 2013), there is a lack of awareness about this new legislation among physicians.
-Over one third report they are "not at all familiar" with the Sunshine Act.
-Once aware, 74 percent say that incorrect information could be personally and professionally damaging.
-Physicians must be diligent in ensuring the data reported is accurate and also be prepared to dispute inconsistencies.
-All of this comes with added costs to their practices, ranging from confusion about which medical education programs can be excluded to increased administrative burden.
+According to an Industry Standard Research (ISR) report titled "The Sunshine Act and Clinical Research" (March 2013), 74 percent of physicians polled indicated that incorrect information could be personally and professionally damaging.
+Physicians have had an opportunity to review their data (ended September 11) to ensure that the data reported is accurate and disputing inconsistencies.
+All of this has come with added costs to their practices, ranging from confusion about which medical education programs can be excluded to increased administrative burden.

-This whitepaper outlines physicians' perceptions and concerns about the Sunshine Act and presents key opportunities to engage with physicians in a more customer-centric way by employing new processes and technologies designed to address these issues.
+This whitepaper outlines physicians' continuing perceptions and concerns about the Sunshine Act and presents key opportunities to engage with physicians in a more customer-centric way by employing new processes and technologies designed to address these issues.